zexus34/Chat_App/README.md

 - `GET /api/messages/:chatId` - Fetch chat messages
 - `POST /api/messages` - Send new message
 - `GET /api/friends` - Manage friend connections

+The backend uses standardized response types for consistency:
+- `MessageResponseType` - Used for all message-related responses
+- `ChatResponseType` - Used for all chat-related responses

+These types ensure strong typing throughout the application and provide a predictable API surface for frontend integration.

+For detailed API documentation, see [API_DOC.md](chat-backend/API_DOC.md).

 ---